v-oke/alx-low_level_programming/README.md

-An Introduction to C; ALX
+An Introduction to C; AL